-- Whole of lifecycle cost and benefit. - Cost efficiency of capacity provided or deferred. - · Technical feasibility. - Availability and reliability. - Risks mitigated and risks introduced (technical, safety, financial etc.). - Ease of integration and inter-operability with network and asset management systems. - Continued long term support. - Relative economic value of the above factors for alternatives WEL seeks to ensure that local DER (solar/battery) solutions are considered as part of the solution options.
+- Whole of lifecycle cost and benefit.

+- Cost efficiency of capacity provided or deferred.

+- Technical feasibility.

+- Availability and reliability.

+- Risks mitigated and risks introduced (technical, safety, financial etc.).

+- Continued long term support.

+- Relative economic value of the above factors for alternatives WEL seeks to ensure that local DER (solar/battery) solutions are considered as part of the solution options.